ece362-purdue/proton-labs/lab1-gpio/README.md

 This provides you a consistent format for how you should modify each register.
 Some registers are **Write-Only**, so you would write a 1 to achieve some effect, but then you can't read what you previously put into that register.
 For those registers, we directly assign the value without reading the prior value first.
 All the registers referenced above are examples of Write-Only registers.

 Adapt this code for pins 16, 17, 18 where you should have wired up to LEDs and resistors at this point, as well as for 25 connected to the onboard green LED, and call the function in `main`, followed by three lines to turn on each LED (in the same format as when you cleared them, but using a different register to **set** them).
-Run "Flash Project (SWD)" from the Pico extension menu or by typing it into the command palette (Ctrl/Cmd-Shift-P), and check that the LEDs turn on.
+Run "Upload and Monitor" from PlatformIO or by typing it into the command palette (Ctrl/Cmd-Shift-P), and check that the LEDs turn on.

 They won't turn on.
 Try it again.
 That still didn't work!
 Why is that?